Some of us distrust God because we question the fairness of his salvation plan.

 Fundamental Truths

-Instead, we must simply acknowledge that God is holy and agree that we are inherently sinful and accountable to him for our sinfulness.
-Then we must ask him to mercifully forgive our sins and begin walking in harmony with him as best we can.
+Instead, we must simply acknowledge that God is holy, humbly agree that we are inherently sinful, contritely ask him to forgive our sins, and begin walking in harmony with him as best we can.

 The fundamental truths of God’s existence, his holiness, and our inherent sinfulness are self-evident.
 At critical junctures, he individually enlightens us about our moral accountability to him and his offer of forgiveness.

-Because God reveals these truths to everyone, including those who never have the opportunity to read the Bible or hear about Jesus in this life, we all have the same opportunity to determine our eternal destiny.
+Because these truths are known to everyone, including those who never have the opportunity to read the Bible or hear about Jesus in this life, we all have the same opportunity to determine our eternal destiny.

 God’s Holiness

-We infer that God exists from his natural revelation.
+We infer God’s existence from his natural revelation.

-We conclude from these observations that nature reveals the power and creativity of an intelligent creator, i.e., God.
+From these observations, we conclude that nature reveals the power and creativity of an intelligent creator, i.e., God.

 Our Sinfulness

-We are all aware of our innate sinfulness.
+We are all aware of our inherent sinfulness.

 Each of us has a moral code by which we gauge our personal righteousness.
-Our values evidence the principles and parameters that define our ethical boundaries.
+Our values reflect the principles and parameters that define our ethical boundaries.

 Each of us violates our moral code.
 We all think, say, and do things that conflict with our ideals, as evidenced by our regrets.

-We confirm our innate sinfulness each time we fail to live up to our moral values.
+We confirm our innate sinfulness each time we fail to uphold our moral values.

 Divine Enlightenment